bagusardians/job-blender/README.md

 ### How To
 - clone the repo
-- build the gradle
+- `./gradlew build`
+- `./gradlew run`
-- run the App.java (use Intellij IDEA is recommended)
+- or, you can use intellij or other IDE to run it, on the main class App.java
 - it will run a console app
 ![Alt text](image/option.png?raw=true "Option")
 - choose option 1